 About Vis Island

-Whether traveling by boat or car the journey through the Southern Dalmatian Coast is spectacular.
-Vis Island is a bit different as it was not open to tourism until quite recently, consequently it is a quieter and less developed location.
-Vis has mild winters and cool summers with the Mistral which makes the island one of the best climates in Croatia, which in turn favours the development of rich and lush Mediterranean vegetation, palm trees, carob, lemon and vine.
-Vis possesses an important place in Croatian culture and history.
-Here you can see historical remains of Roman and Greek inheritance as well as renaissance and baroque monuments.
-Outside of Vis town we recommend a visit to the thriving fishing town of Komiža.
+Vis island is a bit different as it was not open to tourism until quite recently, so it's a quieter, less developed location.
+Vis has mild winters and cool summers due to the Mistral giving it one of the best climates in Croatia, which in turn favours the development of rich and lush Mediterranean vegetation: palm trees, carob and lemon trees and vines.
+Vis has an important place in Croatian culture and history - here you can see Roman and Greek remains as well as renaissance and baroque monuments.
 The Fishing Museum in the old citadel is an interesting reminder of long-forgotten fishing skills.

 The town of Vis is connected by regular ferry and hydrofoil lines to the island of Hvar, Split and in the summer months with Ancona and Pescara on the Italian coast.
-Travelling by hydrofoil ship from Split to Vis takes 1h and 15 minutes, a ferry from Split to Vis 2h and 15 min.
+Travelling by hydrofoil ship from Split to Vis takes 1 hour, 15 minutes, and the ferry from Split to Vis takes 2 hours and 15 minutes.

-The Town of Vis: - the town of Vis emerged around 397 BC when the mighty Greek ruler Dionysius the Great built an urban settlement with democratic rule and its own money under the name Issa, to which the remains of the Greek graveyard bear witness.
+The town of Vis emerged around 397 BC when the mighty Greek ruler Dionysius the Great built an urban settlement with democratic rule and its own money under the name Issa, the Greek graveyard here testifies to that.
 Along with the Greeks, the Romans also had an important role in the development of the town and their building prowess is best witnessed by the Roman spas and amphitheatre.
-Vis reached its flourish in the period of the Venetian Republic; around St George's harbour emerged two urban centres, Kut and Luka, from which developed contemporary Vis.
+Vis reached its pinnacle at the time of the Venetian Republic; then around St George's harbour two urban centres emerged: Kut and Luka, from which developed contemporary Vis.

-Walking through town's narrow, stone streets leads you to many cottages, squares, fortresses and churches (St Ciprianus church, Our Lady of Spilice and Franciscan monastery on the Prirovo Peninsula).
-If you begin from its eastern part, Kut, towards the west you will see the palace of the poet Petar Hektorović, the house in which the Croatian writer Ranko Marinković was born, Gariboldi’s palace and the Austrian fort Batarija from the 19th century, in which the museum of the town of Vis is located today which carefully keeps watch over the remains of ancient Issa and a unique collection of amphora which bear witness to the developed level of trade and shipping industry in the earliest era of Issa’s economy.
+Walking through the town's narrow, stone streets leads you to many squares, fortresses and churches (St Ciprianus church, Our Lady of Spilice and the Franciscan Monastery on the Prirovo Peninsula).
+If you begin from its eastern part, Kut, towards the west you will see the palace of the poet Petar Hektorović, the house in which the Croatian writer Ranko Marinković was born, Gariboldi’s palace and the 19th century Austrian fort Batarija, in which the museum of the town of Vis is located today.